-After our glass bottom boat tour in San Marcos, we were excited to drop by the iconic Jacob’s Well on our way back to San Antonio.
-I had asked around for suggestions of must-see places in the area and at least five people mentioned the well.
+After our glass bottom boat tour in San Marcos, we were excited to drop by the iconic Jacob’s Well Natural Area on our way back to San Antonio.
+I had asked around for suggestions of must-see places in the area and at least five people mentioned the Jacob’s Well.
 Clearly we had to go.

 To get there, we had to drive through the adorable, artsy town of Wimberley.
 We arrived at what looked like a picnic area.
 Then we set off on foot following the very to-the-point sign, through the woods and down to the well.

 When we were finally able to look down at it from atop the limestone cliffs, we were surprised at how small it was.
 I read that it is 12-feet in diameter, which seems pretty wide until you are staring down at it from above.

 There are pictures all over Instagram of people jumping into this hole.
 Now that I know how small it is, I must say they are definitely much braver (or maybe just crazier?) than me.
 I’m positive I’d crack my head open or break a leg trying to pull that off!

 It was also surprising that so many people were there in winter when swimming isn’t even allowed.
 However, we could see why the unique beauty of this artesian spring would draw visitors any time of year.

 Since the well was so popular, we decided to walk further down the limestone cliffs to see more of Cypress Creek.
 We sprawled out for a few moments to soak up the sun and admire the clear water below us.

 I sat on the edge of the rock, letting my feet dangle over, while Buddy hung out further back.
 He isn’t a big fan of drop-offs, since he is a bit clumsy (as mentioned previously).
 After a gloomy morning, I was psyched the sun was finally shining and eager to let it warm my skin.